 Radon & Smoking Produce a Synergistic Effect

 Smokers exposed to high concentrations of radon have even a greater risk of developing lung cancer than being exposed to either substance individually.
 The risk of lung cancer from radon gas is estimated to be approximately 10 -15 times greater for persons who smoke cigarettes in comparison with those who have never smoked.
-Get help Quit Using Tobacco.
+Get help to quit using tobacco.

 The Face of Radon-Related Lung Cancer